How to Set Up AWS Route 53 Private Hosted Zone (Beginner’s Guide )

 For this testing I am using two ubuntu instance instances.
 One in public subnet and one in private subnet.

-Step 2: Install an Nginx Web Server on the Private Server
+Step 2: Install NGINX Web Server on Private EC2 Instance

 Since the private server doesn't have public access, we can only access it from the public server.